 In Congress, Suzan is prioritizing securing federal resources to address the COVID-19 pandemic, to strengthen our public health response in Washington and to provide relief to families, workers, and small businesses.
 She is also one of the leaders on the House’s bipartisan jobs protection plan, which will help keep workers on the payroll by covering more of their salary for longer.
 This would also keep workers connected to their benefits and help reduce unemployment.

 Suzan has fought tirelessly to protect Americans’ privacy by reforming outdated laws that don’t account for the way technology works today and by reining-in government surveillance programs that impact law-abiding Americans.
-She has also introduced legislation to make college more affordable, address climate change, expand public lands protections, and scrap the income contribution cap on the wealthiest Americans to keep Social Security solvent for more than 40 years.
+She has also introduced legislation to make college more affordable, address climate change, protect farmers, expand public lands protections, and scrap the income contribution cap on the wealthiest Americans to keep Social Security solvent for more than 40 years.

 With a lifetime of business experience and community service, Suzan brings a depth and history of achieving results that are essential in today’s divisive political environment.